mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html.md

 Creates a new resource group for Greenplum Database resource management.

-A resource group that you create to manage a user role identifies concurrent transaction, memory, CPU and disk I/O limits for the role when resource groups are enabled.
+A resource group that you create to manage a user role identifies concurrent transaction, memory, CPU, and disk I/O limits for the role when resource groups are enabled.
 You may assign such resource groups to one or more roles.

 You must have `SUPERUSER` privileges to create a resource group.
 The maximum number of resource groups allowed in your Greenplum Database cluster is 100.